spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ### 5.2.2 Package information section <a name="5.2.2"></a>

 If SPDX information is being used to describe packages, then one instance of the Package Information per package being described shall exist.
-It provided important meta informaiton about the package as a whole.
-Packages are an abstract concept that can be used to refer to any grouping of files.
+It provides important meta information about the package as a whole.
+Packages are an abstract concept that can be used to refer to any distribution of software, typically consisting of one or more files and capable of containing sub-packages.
 Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.

 Cardinality: Optional, one or many.